-Honestly, I also gave it a thought during the lockdown, and trust me!
-I did not see what I found out after studying a bit.
+Honestly, I also thought it during the lockdown, and trust me!
+It was surprising to find something that I did not expect.

 Even if Potatoes have become everyone’s favorite for their versatile use, Potato leaves do not get along in the kitchen.

-Therefore, keep reading to learn more about which Potato plants have edible leaves carrying beneficial properties.
+Therefore, keep reading to learn which Potato plants have edible leaves carrying beneficial properties.